pytorch/pytorch.github.io/_posts/2022-6-12-geospatial-deep-learning-with-torchgeo.md

 </p>

 <p align = "center">
-Building segmentations produced by a model trained on the <a href="https://project.inria.fr/aerialimagelabeling/">Inria Aerial Image Labeling dataset</a>.
+Building segmentations produced by a U-Net model trained on the <a href="https://project.inria.fr/aerialimagelabeling/">Inria Aerial Image Labeling</a> dataset.
 Reproducing these results is as simple as a few imports and four lines of code, making comparison of different models and training techniques simple and easy.
 </p>

 In our [preprint](https://arxiv.org/abs/2111.08872) we show a set of results that use the aforementioned datamodules and trainers to benchmark simple modeling approaches for several of the datasets in TorchGeo.
-For example, we find that a simple ResNet-50 can achieve state-of-the-art performance on the [So2Sat dataset](https://ieeexplore.ieee.org/document/9014553).
+For example, we find that a simple ResNet-50 can achieve state-of-the-art performance on the [So2Sat](https://ieeexplore.ieee.org/document/9014553) dataset.
 These types of baseline results are important for evaluating the contribution of different modeling choices when tackling problems with remotely sensed data.

 # Future work and contributing